-More and more people are looking for someone to care for their pets when they can't - people who don't like the idea of putting "precious" into a kennel.
-Professional pet care givers comes into the home to care for the pet while the owner is away, feeding, walking, and playing with the animal(s) while the owner is away.
+More and more people are looking for someone to care for their pets when they can't.
+Professional pet caregivers come into the home to feed, walk, and play with the animal(s) while the owner is away.
 If you love animals and are knowledgeable about them, this could be a great business for you.
-According to the National Association of Professional Pet Sitters (NAPPS), in-home pet-care is one of the fastest growing industries in North America today.
+According to the National Association of Professional Pet Sitters, in-home pet-care is one of the fastest-growing industries in North America today.

-Requirements: Knowledge of and affinity with animals, good time management skills.
-Currently accreditation and special training is not required (although this may change).
+Requirements: Knowledge of and affinity with animals, good time-management skills.
+Currently, accreditation and special training are typically not required (although some states require a license).
 You should be bonded and insured.

-Having your house cleaned by someone else is no longer only for the rich and all you need to start this business is some basic cleaning supplies.
-With everyone getting busier all the time, more people than ever are willing to pay to get the benefits of a cleaner home and more free time to do things they consider to be more important.
+Having your house cleaned by someone else is no longer only for the rich With everyone getting busier all the time, more people than ever are willing to pay to get the benefits of a cleaner home and more free time to do things they consider to be more important.
 Residential cleaning services are normally provided on a once-a-month or once-a-week basis.
+All you need to start this business is some basic cleaning supplies.
 If you're an organized person who can build a clientele, you could do extremely well if you start a cleaning business.

-Requirements: Knowledge of cleaning products and procedures.
-The ability to attract and keep reliable staff.
-Strong scheduling and organizational abilities.
+Requirements: Knowledge of cleaning products and procedures, the ability to attract and keep reliable staff, and strong scheduling and organizational abilities.

 Variations on the theme: Specialized cleaning services, such as blind cleaning.

-Requirements: Clean driving record and good driving skills.
-Strong organizational skills.
-A suitable vehicle; it may be necessary to transport large items.
+Requirements: Clean driving record and good driving skills, strong organizational skills, and a suitable vehicle—it may be necessary to transport large items.

-We mow our own grass here (and remove our own snow).
-But we’re in the minority in our neighborhood.
-Many people would rather spend the money on having someone else keep their yard looking good.
+Some people still mow their own lawns or shovel their own snow.
+But many would rather pay someone else to keep their yard looking good.
 The great thing is that in many places, you can combine lawn care and snow removal and have a viable business all year long.

 Requirements: Equipment, such as power mowers, edgers, etc. You need to be prepared to trim as well as to mow.
-Trucks equipped with blades for snow clearing.
-Basic mechanical knowledge to run and repair equipment.
+You'll also need trucks equipped with blades for snow clearing, and basic mechanical knowledge to run and repair equipment.

-I freely admit that I know little about scrapbooking.
-But I do know that scrapbooking is a growing industry (of about $3 billion a year currently) and that kind of popularity tells me that it's a business idea that could be very profitable.
+Scrapbooking has changed a lot in the digital age, but it's still a popular craft and a business idea that could be very profitable.
 Many people want a tangible collection of their favorite photos more than ever.
 You can start a business as a creator of original scrapbooks or by becoming a consultant for a scrapbook business that's already established.

-Requirements: Artistic talent.
-Knowledge of scrapbooking (which you can get through research and experience or by taking scrapbooking courses).
-Materials to make scrapbooks, digital know-how if you decide to offer digital scrapbooking.
+Requirements: Artistic talent, knowledge of scrapbooking (which you can get through research and experience or by taking scrapbooking courses), materials to make scrapbooks, digital know-how if you decide to offer digital scrapbooking.

 Ever try to fit a sheet of plywood into the back of one of those new compact SUVs?
 Then you know why the demand for hauling services is on the rise.
-Besides the size issue, there’s the whole issue of things that people don't want to haul in their own shiny vehicles, such as yard waste or loads of compost for the garden.
-All the things they don't want to or can't haul could be money in your pocket.
+Besides the size issue, there’s are materials and goods that people don't want to haul in their own shiny vehicles, such as yard waste or loads of compost for the garden.
+All the things they don't want to or can't haul could turn into money in your pocket.

 Requirements: A suitable vehicle or vehicles and a clean driving record.
-Sometimes a strong back if you’re loading the material yourself.
+A strong back is handy if you’re loading the material yourself.

 Variations on the theme: Specializing in hauling a particular product, such as delivering loads of compost or soil for gardeners.